CCDG/Pipeline-Standardization/PipelineStandard.md

 * We have discussed the preferred behavior for marking duplicates in datasets with multiple sequencing libraries and have decided that this is a minor concern given that very few samples should have multiple libraries.
 Currently MarkDuplicates supports multiple libraries with the caveat that the term “Library” isn’t exactly defined (consider a technical replicate that starts somewhere in the middle of the LC process, how early must it be to be called a different library?)

 ##Indel realignment
-Summary: This computationally expensive data processing step is dispensable given the state of current indel detection algorithms and will not be performed.
+This computationally expensive data processing step is dispensable given the state of current indel detection algorithms and will not be performed.

 ##Base quality score recalibration
-Summary: There was discussion about dropping BQSR given evidence that the impact on variant calling performance is minimal.
+There was discussion about dropping BQSR given evidence that the impact on variant calling performance is minimal.
 However, given that this project will involve combined analysis of data from multiple centers and numerous sequencers, generated over multiple years, and that we cannot ensure the consistency of Illumina base-calling software over time, we decided that it is preferable to perform BQSR.
 We evaluated two tools, GATK BaseRecalibrator (both version 3 and 4) and bamUtil.

 Standard:
 * We will use the following files from the [GATK hg38 bundle](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/) for the site list: